 Hoover Street Auto Repair has been doing wheel alignment in Ann Arbor MI since 1980.
 We have the experience to do your wheel alignment correctly - on any vehicle - new, old, big or small.

-Wheel alignment has been a major part of Hoover Street Auto Repair for over 30 years.
-We have specialized in Ann Arbor MI wheel alignment since day one and continue to invest in the latest high tech wheel alignment tools, equipment and training.
+Wheel alignment service has been a major part of Hoover Street Auto Repair for over 30 years.
+We have specialized in Ann Arbor MI wheel alignment adjustment since day one and continue to invest in the latest high tech wheel alignment tools, equipment and training.

 And we keep up to date.
 Hoover Street Auto Repair has been doing computerized 4 wheel alignment in Ann Arbor MI since 1980.
 Vehicle technology has changed dramatically over the last 45+ years and we invest in the latest technology and training to provide you with accurate wheel alignment.
 With such an extensive alignment history we know how to do a wheel alignment right.
 At a competitive wheel alignment price in Ann Arbor MI.